dagargo/overwitch/docs/usage.md

     Input R
 ```

 Then, just select the output tracks to record as this. `0` means that the track is not recorded while any other character means it will.
-In this example, we are recording tracks 1, 2, 5 and 6.
+In this example, we are recording outputs 1 and 2 (main output pair).

 ```
-$ overwitch-record -d Digitakt -m 001100110000
+$ $ overwitch-record -n 0 -m 110000000000
 ^C
-829920 frames written
+638400 frames written
-Digitakt_dump_2022-04-20T19:33:30.wav file created
+Digitakt_2025-08-28T11:21:38.wav file created
 ```

-It is not neccessary to provide all tracks, meaning that using `00110011` as the mask will behave exactly as the example above.
+It is not neccessary to provide all tracks, meaning that using `11` as the mask will behave exactly as the example above.

 You can list all the available options with `-h`.

 ```
 $ overwitch-record -h
-overwitch 2.0
+overwitch 2.1
 Usage: overwitch-record [options]
 Options:
   --use-device-number, -n value